Assessment and Management of Addictive Disorders

-- Demonstrate knowledge and skill in the provision of evidence-based bio-psychosocial assessment of alcohol and other drug use
+- Explain the provision of evidence based bio-psychosocial assessment of alcohol and other drug use.

-- Demonstrate an understanding of current legislative requirements related to assessment and management of addictive disorders
+- Discuss current legislative requirements related to assessment and management of addictive disorders.

 In order to enrol in this subject, you must be accepted into one of the following degrees:

-In this subject students will develop the evidence-based assessment and planning skills they require in their work with alcohol and other drug dependent clients in a public health framework.
+In this subject you will develop the evidence-based assessment and planning skills required in your work with alcohol and other drug dependent clients in a public health framework.
 This includes clinical assessment of alcohol and drug issues and identification of co-occurring disorders.
-Students will demonstrate understanding of current legislative requirements.
+You will demonstrate understanding of current legislative requirements.
 A range of case studies will be used to explore risk assessment and risk management perspectives.

 - Case Study Essay and Care Plan (50%)